qiskit-community/quantum-algorithms-benchmarks/optimization/README.md

 ### Contributing a new solution

-Solutions to a benchmark problem may be contributed as short Jupyter notebooks included in the folder of the problem.
+Solutions to a benchmark problem may be contributed in the folder of the problem.
+Each solution should be in a sub-folder named ``solution_x`` where ``x`` is an index.
+The solution can include the following files:
+* A notebook to provide information on the solution such as hardware used, links to a paper with more details, transpilation steps, algorithm details.
+* A ``summary.json`` file according to the ``summary_template.json`` template file found here.
+* A ``performance.csv`` file that tracks the performance of the optimization algorithm throughout the optimization.

 The notebook should provide enough information to reproduce the solution to the problem.
-Furthermore, the notebook should define the performance metrics that it reports.
 It is acceptable to provide a minimal notebook linking to published and open access papers that describe the solution to the optimization problem.
+Furthermore, the ``summary.json`` should clearly define the performance metrics that it reports.
+This file will be algorithmically parsed to report solutions at a high level in the summary notebook.
+The schemas in ``summary_template.json`` must therefore be strictly adhered to.
 If you are presenting a solutions to instances of a problem class make sure to include these instances as LP files too.